verrazzano/docs/content/en/docs/troubleshooting/diagnostictools/VerrazzanoAnalysisTool.md

 {{< tab tabName="macOS" >}}
 <br>

-### Mac Instructions

-Use these instructions to obtain the cluster snapshot analysis tool on Mac machines.
+Use these instructions to obtain the shell script tool on Mac machines.

 #### Download the tooling
   ```